Guidance

 A longer period of permission to stay will only be granted in the most exceptional of circumstances.
 This means not only a situation which is unusual but one which is distinguished to a high degree from others who need international protection, to the extent that it is necessary to deviate from the normal grant of permission to stay.

-The claimant must provide specific evidence in support of why a longer period of permission to stay is appropriate.
-In the case of medical or mental health issues, the evidence must specifically address why the longer period of permission to stay is relevant to the claimant and why the normal period is insufficient.
+evidence must specifically address why the longer period of permission to stay is relevant to the claimant and why the normal period is insufficient.
 It is highly unlikely that a request for indefinite permission to stay (also referred to as ‘indefinite leave to remain’ or ‘settlement’) on account of, for example, employment or educational opportunities will succeed but you must consider if there are any other reasons to divert from a normal period.
 The best interests of the child must also be considered in deciding whether a longer period permission of stay may be appropriate.
 Any grant of a longer period of permission to stay, including indefinite permission to stay, must be approved by a senior manager (SEO or above).

 Safe return review

 All those who apply for further permission to stay on a protection route, including settlement protection, will be subject to a safe return review with reference to the country situation at the date the application is considered.
 Those who still need protection upon applying will normally qualify for further permission to stay or settlement.
 You must consider the conditions attached to grants of further permission to stay when considering applications for further permission to stay.
 In the vast majority of cases, it is likely that a person’s protection needs will remain and that further permission to stay or settlement would be granted on that basis.
-You must refer to the Settlement Protection instruction for more detailed guidance on conducting safe return reviews.
+You must refer to Settlement Protection for more detailed guidance on conducting safe return reviews.

 Individuals who do not apply for further permission to stay

-Where an individual on a protection route does not apply for further permission to stay before their current permission expires or does not apply for further permission to stay at all, they become an overstayer and are no longer entitled to the benefits associated with a valid period of permission to stay on a protection route, for example permission to work.
+Where an individual on a protection route does not apply for further permission to stay before their current permission expires or does not apply for further permission to stay at all, they become an overstayer and are no longer entitled to the benefits associated with a valid period of permission to stay on a protection route, for example, permission to work.

 They also become liable to removal but remain in need of international protection until and unless their refugee status or humanitarian protection is revoked.
 Therefore, you must revoke their refugee status or humanitarian protection before they are removed.
 For more guidance on when it is appropriate to revoke refugee status or humanitarian protection, please see the Revocation of protection status guidance.